Financial Poise

 The legality of investing in life settlements traces back to a 1911 Supreme Court decision, Grigsby vs Russell, 222 U.S. 149.
 To pay for an operation, a patient sold his life insurance policy, plus payment for remaining premiums, to A.H.
 Grigsby, the doctor.
 The patient died a year later.

 Grigsby tried to collect the benefits, but an executor of the patient’s estate challenged this.
-The grounds were that the policy had previously been sold to a third party (Grigsby) who had no insurable interest in the insured.
+The grounds were that the policy had previously been sold to a third party (Grigsby), who had no insurable interest in the insured.

 The Supreme Court ruled in favor of Grigsby and held that anyone who owns a life insurance policy has a right to:

-• Sell the policy to a third party (that is, make a “life settlement”);
+• Sell the policy to a third party (that is, make a ‘life settlement’)

-• Change the beneficiary designation;
+• Change the beneficiary designation

-• Borrow against the policy; and
+• Borrow against the policy

-• Assign the policy as collateral for a loan.
+• Assign the policy as collateral for a loan

 Grigsby created an alternative asset class, though one that remained very quiet and largely unknown outside of discrete, private transactions for the better part of a century.